crf8472/libarcstk/DESIGN.md

-# Design Principles													{#design}
+# Design Principles

 Libarcs embraces "modern" C++, which means to choose the contemporary way of doing things, not the way things were done back in the Nineties.
+Currently, libarcs is compiled as C++14.

-On the other hand, libarcs has a tendency to OOP-style design along with its patterns but avoids deep inheritance levels.
-Inheritance is good in case it helps to avoid repeating yourself, assists the intuition of the reader and models a natural is-a relationship.
-However, genericity is considered as the bigger achievement, so when in doubt, prefer the generic solution over OOP.
+On the other hand, libarcs has a tendency to OOP-style design along with some of its patterns but avoids deep inheritance levels.
+Inheritance is good in case it helps to avoid repeating yourself, assists the intuition of the reader, helps decoupling and models a natural is-a relationship.
+However, genericity is considered as the bigger achievement, so when in doubt, I tried to prefer the generic solution over OOP.

-For example: it is tried not to bloat classes with members just to make something a member.
+For example: I tried not to bloat classes with members just to make something a member.
 Always consider whether it is better to make it a non-member non-friend.

 The API is deliberately conservative to enable its use also by pre-C++11-code.

+I used the project to improve my C++ knowledge which also entailed that I tried to reflect my lib design.
+I noted the following points mainly as a log for myself.

+Beware: the following contains my opinion.
+You might not like it.

-# Macros
+## Macros

 - Avoid new macros whenever possible.
 Especially, avoid defining macros for data values, use constant variables instead.

-# C-Style things
+## C-Style things

-- Avoid using the C-API entirely wherever possible, do things C++style.
 - Absolutely *never* use C-style casts, they are totally forbidden.
 Use only C++-casts.
 For conversions of arithmetic types prefer braced initializers (e.g. ``uint32_t{foo}``).
+- Avoid using the C-API entirely wherever possible, do things C++style.
 - If you absolutely must use the C-API for now, use it via its C++-headers whenever possible (e.g. ``cstdint`` instead of ``stdint.h``) to avoid polluting the global namespace.